We’re The Mix

 Pam’s love of music lead her to pursue a career as a music teacher.
 She attended Westminster Choir College where she was a voice major and piano minor, earning her bachelor’s of music in music education.
 She is now in her 30th year of teaching general and vocal music to public school children in New Jersey.

 While in college, Pam met some friends who were in a cover band in the Doylestown area, and joined Escapade in performing at local bars and clubs.
-This led her to Best Impression and then to Gruvtyme, playing clubs and private events throughout the tri-state area for over 15 years.
+This led her to Best Impression and then to GruvTyme, playing clubs and private events throughout the tri-state area for over 15 years.
 Best Impression played twice a month for two years at Caesar’s in Atlantic City.

 After taking a few years off from performing to raise her children, Pam is excited to be singing again.
 Some of her early influences are Madonna, Whitney Houston, Heart, Pat Benatar, The Go-Gos and The Bangles.